 To be eligible for the Investor visa, you must:

-- Demonstrate 3 years of business experience in owning a business or being in a senior management position within a business:
+- Demonstrate three years of business experience in owning a business or being in a senior management position within a company that has:

-- With an annual turnover of at least NZ$1 million;
+- An annual turnover of at least NZ$1 million

 2. Investor Plus visa

-You intent to make an investment of NZ$10 million in New Zealand for 3 years.
+You intend to invest NZD10 million in New Zealand for three years.

 How does the Investor Plus visa differ from the Investor visa?

-When you choose to invest through the Investor Plus visa, you’ll have fewer requirements to meet than someone who invest through the Investor visa:
+When you choose to invest through the Investor Plus visa, you’ll have less requirements to meet than someone who applies for the Investor visa: